Howe duality and dynamical Weyl group: Introduction

 In particular one obtains a $U_q\gl_M$-action on $(\bigwedge V)^{\otimes M}$ commuting with the diagonal $U_q\gl_N$-action.
 The upshot is that the action of the symmetric group on $(\bigwedge V)^{\otimes M}$-valued functions by braiding matrices with spectral parameter is realized by a dynamical Weyl group action for the $U_q\gl_M$-action, after a suitable identification of spectral with dynamical parameters.
 Thus we connect the Schur with the Weyl side.
 In the limit of infinite spectral/dynamical parameter we recover the result of \cite{CautisKamnitzerLicata2010} relating braid group action with quantum Weyl group action.

 For $M=2$ we obtain an explicit formula for the $R$-matrix for pairs of exterior powers of the vector representation in terms of $U_q\gl_2$, see Theorem \ref{t-1}.
 These $R$-matrices were calculated in \cite{DateOkado1994} by the fusion procedure and are expressed in terms of projections onto irreducible subrepresentations of the tensor product.
 Our alternative formula does not rely on the decomposition into irreducible subrepresentations.
 It is a sum of terms, each with a simple pole in the spectral parameters, and gives an interpretation of the residues at the poles.
+Also, it is given by a formula without explicit dependence on $N$.
+In fact it has a well-defined limit as $N\to\infty$ resulting in solutions of the Yang--Baxter equations for fermionic Fock spaces, a.k.a.\ spaces of semi-infinite exterior powers, see Theorem \ref{t-Fock}.

-When written in terms of Clifford algebra generators, our formula for the $R$-matrix of $\bigwedge^kV\otimes\bigwedge^kV$ converges in the limit $q\to1,z\to 1$ to the formula proposed by Smirnov \cite{Smirnov2016} in the case of the Yangian.
-As in \cite{Smirnov2016}, it has the property that it also applies to the limit $N\to\infty$, see Theorem \ref{t-3}.
+When written in terms of Clifford algebra generators, our formula for the $R$-matrix of $\bigwedge^kV\otimes\bigwedge^kV$ converges in the limit $q\to1,z\to 1$ to the formula proposed by Smirnov \cite{Smirnov2016} in the case of the Yangian, see Theorem \ref{t-3}.
 Finding a conceptual proof of Smirnov's formula was an initial motivation of this work.
+Note also that similar constructions in this limit are known in the context of Knizhnik--Zamolodchikov and dynamical equations \cite{ToledanoLaredo2002,TarasovVarchenko2002,MukhinTarasovVarchenko2006, MukhinTarasovVarchenko2008, MukhinTarasovVarchenko2009, TarasovUvarov2020, Uvarov2022}.